 - Technical Assistance: The IDHS will provide technical assistance to the providers, if needed.
 Upon request, the IDHS will respond to questions pertaining to fiscal reports, policy and procedures, rules and regulations and Federal and State laws.

-- Fiscal Reporting: Throughout the year, the IDHS will be available to help with questions pertaining to fiscal reporting that is required by the IDHS.
-Quarterly fiscal reporting is required.
+- Fiscal Reporting: Throughout the year, the IDHS will be available to help with questions pertaining to quarterly fiscal reporting that is required by the IDHS.

 - Program: The IDHS is available to advise the provider, if needed, on the policy and procedures of the program.